vlanzarini80-source/Lanzarini-Model-Energy-Saving/VALIDATION_GUIDE.md

 # Lanzarini Model: Scientific Validation Protocol

-This folder contains the official scripts to verify the **Geodetic Efficiency** of the Lanzarini Model compared to standard dissipative AI training methods.
+This folder contains the official scripts To verify the Geodesic-inspired Optimization Efficiency of the Lanzarini Model compared to standard dissipative AI training methods.

 ## Objective
 To demonstrate that the **Lanzarini Geodetic Gradient** ($\alpha \nabla S_{ent}$) achieves a lower error state (Loss) with fewer computational iterations, leading to a theoretical energy saving of up to **58%** in large-scale neural networks.